 The legislature clearly envisioned that some facts, even material and relevant ones, would not always need to be disclosed.
 Materiality is measured by an objective standard; a fact finder assesses whether the omitted fact would have made a difference to a reasonable investor's decision to invest.
-If the established omissions are so obviously important to an investor that reasonable minds cannot differ on the ques19 tion of materiality, materiality may be resolved on summary judgment as a matter of law.
+If the established omissions are so obviously important to an investor that reasonable minds cannot differ on the question of materiality, materiality may be resolved on summary judgment as a matter of law.
 Cuene v.
 Hilliard, 2008 WI App 85, 312 Wis.
 2d 506, 754 N.W.2d 509, 07-0124.
-NOTE: The above annotations refer to ch.
-551, 2005 stats., repealed by 2007 Wis.
-Act 196.